adduc/exercises/docker/ansible-target-ubuntu/README.md

-# Running Ansible against a Docker container
+# Running Ansible against an Ubuntu Docker container

 This exercise demonstrates how Ansible can be run against a Docker container over SSH when executing playbooks.
 This can be useful for to